anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Never doubt that a small group of thoughtful, committed people can change the world.
-Indeed.
-It is the only thing that ever has."</i>
+<i>"It is difficult to achieve a spirit of genuine cooperation as long as people remain indifferent to the feelings and happiness of others."</i>
 <br>
-<b>- Margaret Mead</b>
+<b>- Dalai Lama</b>
 </blockquote>
 </p>